Sources of Funds

 Membership Funds

 In the not-for-profit sector, participation in organised sport and recreation usually requires an individual to be a member of a sporting club or association.
-The principle reason why sporting clubs and associations exist is to organise activities, events, programs and coaching for their membership.
+The principle reason why sporting clubs and associations exist is to organise activities, events, programs and coaching for their members.

 Schools also provide sport and recreation for their own students, who may also be regarded as "members" although no specific fee may be charged to participate.